osa-ora/simple_java_gradle/README.md

-# Openshift CI/CD for simple Java SpringBoot App with Gradle Build
+# Openshift CI/CD for simple Java SpringBoot App with Gradle

 This Project Handle the basic CI/CD of Java application using Gradle